 And, you might want to have some Mustard Ice Cream with that!
 French's Mustard makes one, and if you're not able to find it, here's a link to an easy recipe to make your own!

 1/2 lb unsalted butter

 4 ounces unsweetened chocolate or very dark chocolate (75% or higher), chopped

 1 1/2 cup all purpose flour

-1 cup chocolate chips or 1 cup of chunks of dark chocolate
+1 cup chocolate chips or 1 cup dark chocolate, chopped

 Sifted powdered sugar

 Mix ground espresso in mustard and set aside.

 Melt butter and chocolate together in top of double boiler or a pot on top of another with simmering water.
 Cool slightly.

 Add brown sugar to chocolate mixture.
 Blend well.